LauraBrogan/pands-project-2019/README.md

 # Programming and Scripting Project 2019
 ------------------------------------

-This project will look at Ronald Fisher and his Iris data set.
-It will investigate the data set and get the ?????
+<p align="center">This repository contains my project which will look at Ronald Fishers Iris Flower Data Set.
+It will briefly introduce Ronald Fisher and the data set and it will investigate the data set using python scripts as detailed below.
+This project is for the Programing and Scripting Moudule at GMIT.
+I commenced work on 24th March 2019 and complted the task by the due date of April 28th 2019.

+I struggeld in the early days of the project trying to get python scripts to read athe csv file correctly.
+This kinda put me off the project a bit initially.

 ## Introduction